nikitavasilev/active_record_doctolib2.0/README.md

 ## Requirements

-You need to run ruby 2.5.1, rails 5.2.0 and bundler installed on your computer.
+You need to run ruby 2.5.1, rails 5.2.1 and bundler installed on your computer.

 1. First of all `git clone the repo`
-2. Run `$ cd Doctolib`
+2. Run `$ cd active_record_doctolib2.0`
 3. Run `$ bundle install`
 4. Run `$ rake db:reset` which gonna clean all the cells of our database, and create brand new tables along with our `seeds.rb` file
 5. To play with the database run `$ rails console`